top of page

 CONFISCATE

-The final step is for the criminal asset to be confiscated following a final determination by a Court.
-The asset or the net proceeds from the disposal of the asset will then be transferred to the State or to a designated body.
+The final step is for the criminal asset to be confiscated following a final determination by a court.
+The asset or the net proceeds from the disposal of the asset will then be transferred to the jurisdiction/state, or to a designated body.

 Recovering Criminal Assets